parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

 ---

-## What Should I Do?
+## What Should I Do About It?

-- **Sudden changes in thinking or memory (hours or days)**: Seek urgent medical help.

-  - If mildly ill: contact your GP.
-  - If very ill: go to A&E.

-- **Gradual changes (weeks to months)**:
-  - If symptoms persist **>1 month** or affect daily life, make a non-urgent GP appointment.
-  - Discuss symptoms with your Parkinson’s specialist team.
+If there has been a sudden noticeable change in your thinking or memory (i.e. you become confused over hours or days) then you should see a healthcare professional urgently.
+If you are otherwise well this should be your GP, but if you are very ill then you should go to A&E.

+If the onset of your symptoms has been more gradual (weeks to months) then there is more time to act.
+If the symptoms persist more than 1 month or are impacting your daily life, then you should make a non-urgent appointment with your GP.
+You should also discuss them with your Parkinson’s specialist team.
+But there are many things you can try for yourself to deal with the symptoms as well.

 ---

-## Self-Management Strategies
+## What Can I Try For Myself?

 <div class="video-container">
 <iframe